Homo nexus and fractalis | Data Dandy | Kid of the Compost

 Research publications on the politics of algorithmic transparency:

-♦ [Journal Article in review] Cellard, L. “Theatres of Algorithmic Transparency and the Politics of Exemplarity”, Science, Technology & Human Values.
+♦ [Journal Article] Cellard, L. (2024).
+Theaters of Algorithmic Transparency and the Politics of Exemplarity.
+Science, Technology, & Human Values, 0(0).

 ♦ [Journal Article] « Algorithms as Figures.
 Towards a post-digital ethnography of algorithmic contexts ».
 New Media & Society.
 Special Issue « Algorithmic Governance in Context ».
 Edited by: Daria Gritsenko, Annette Markham, Holger Pötzsch, Mariëlle Wijermars, 2022.